willyko/syscoin-help/README.md

 <public_value> alias public profile data, 256 characters max.
 <address> Address of alias.
 <accept_transfers_flags> 0 for none, 1 for accepting certificate transfers, 2 for accepting asset transfers and 3 for all.
 Default is 3.
 <expire_timestamp> Epoch time when to expire alias.
+It is exponentially more expensive per year, calculation is FEERATE*(2.88^years).
+FEERATE is the dynamic based on the size of the transaction and what the minimum fee rate is currently which depends on how congested the network is.
+Set to 0 if not changing expiration, if non-empty a fee will be applied for changing the expiry time.
+<encryption_privatekey> Encrypted private key used for encryption/decryption of private data related to this alias.
+If transferring, the key should be encrypted to alias_pubkey.
+<encryption_publickey> Public key used for encryption/decryption of private data related to this alias.
+Useful if you are changing pub/priv keypair for encryption on this alias.
+<witness> Witness alias name that will sign for web-of-trust notarization of this transaction.

+Requires wallet passphrase to be set with walletpassphrase call.

+## **`aliasupdateestimatedfee`**

+**`aliasupdateestimatedfee [aliasname] [public value] [address] [accept_transfers_flags=3] [expire_timestamp] [encryption_privatekey] [encryption_publickey] [witness]`**
+Estimate the fee for an update and possibly transfer action on an alias.
+<aliasname> alias name.
+<public_value> alias public profile data, 256 characters max.
+<address> Address of alias.
+<accept_transfers_flags> 0 for none, 1 for accepting certificate transfers, 2 for accepting asset transfers and 3 for all.
+Default is 3.
-It is exponentially more expensive per year, calculation is 2.88^years.
-FEERATE is the dynamic satoshi per byte fee set in the rate peg alias used for this alias.
-Defaults to 1 hour.
-Set to 0 if not changing expiration.
+<expire_timestamp> Epoch time when to expire alias.
+It is exponentially more expensive per year, calculation is FEERATE*(2.88^years).
+FEERATE is the dynamic based on the size of the transaction and what the minimum fee rate is currently which depends on how congested the network is.
+Set to 0 if not changing expiration, if non-empty a fee will be applied for changing the expiry time.
 <encryption_privatekey> Encrypted private key used for encryption/decryption of private data related to this alias.
 If transferring, the key should be encrypted to alias_pubkey.
 <encryption_publickey> Public key used for encryption/decryption of private data related to this alias.
 Useful if you are changing pub/priv keypair for encryption on this alias.
 <witness> Witness alias name that will sign for web-of-trust notarization of this transaction.